vzhomeexperiments/R_selflearning/README.md

 ## Main Features

-Repository contains functions and scripts capable to:
+Repository contains scripts capable to:

-* import financial data: (price levels and indicator)
+* collect financial data: (prices and indicators)
 * transform data for modelling
 * perform deep learning
 * test deep learning model
 * use model and fresh data to generate new predictions

 Particularity of this project is that data and modelling is coming from 28 forex currency pairs.
-Data used for modelling is then multiplied to increase dataset.
+Data used for modelling is being collected to increase dataset.

 ## Advantages

 More efficient trading generation tool:

-* Both reduced time and energy spent to perform modelling and test.
+* Both reduced time and energy spent to perform modelling and test,
-* Fully automated execution.
+* Fully automated learning and testing,
+* Model hyperparameter tuning using testing objective

 ## Challenges